Raif-Tanjim/Machine_Learning/EVSE-Hybrid-Transformer-Classifier/Readme.md

 This project implements a deep learning-based approach to detect Denial of Service (DoS) attacks in Electric Vehicle Supply Equipment (EVSE) systems using event log data.
 We build and evaluate a hybrid Transformer + MLP classifier that processes time-series kernel event features to predict attack presence.

 ---
+🚗 What's This All About?
+In smart mobility, protecting Electric Vehicle Supply Equipment (EVSE) from cyberattacks like DoS is critical.
+This project presents a Hybrid Transformer + MLP classifier that leverages time-series kernel event logs to detect such attacks with 99.98% accuracy via 5-fold cross-validation.
 ## 📍 What This Project Does
+---

 - Loads and preprocesses event log features from the EVSE-B-HPC-Kernel-Events dataset
 - Removes leakage-prone columns and scales features using MinMaxScaler